 Ca2+ is an essential cellular signal that regulates diverse processes in neurons, including synaptic plasticity, excitability or gene expression, and operates with vastly different spatial and temporal dynamics.
-Maintaining tight control of Ca2+ levels in the brain over the long term plays a pivotal role in preventing death of brain cells and avoiding neuro–degeneration.
-Understanding the molecular processes regulating Ca2+ homeostasis is thus critical to ensure neuronal health across an individual’s lifespan.
+Dysregulation of Ca2+ plays a pivotal role in degeneration and death of brain cells after ischemic strokes, in long-term neurodegeneration such as Alzheimer's disease, and also in inflammatory processes, bipolar disorder or schizophrenia.
+Understanding the molecular processes regulating Ca2+ homeostasis is critical for the development of novel therapeutic strategies for these disorders and ensuring health across an individual’s lifespan.

-We have established oxygen responses in the nematode model organism C. elegans as a powerful paradigm to tease apart the mechanisms underpinning calcium function and dysfunction in neural circuits in vivo.
-We found that ambient oxygen evokes a strong and sustained but instantly reversible rise of Ca2+ in the O2-sensing neurons, which controls long-term behavioural state of C. elegans.
+We have established oxygen responses in the nematode model organism C. elegans as a powerful paradigm to tease apart the mechanisms underpinning calcium function and dysfunction in neural circuits.
+We found that ambient oxygen evokes a strong and sustained but instantly reversible rise of Ca2+ in the O2-sensing neurons, which controls behavioural state of C. elegans in the long term.
 It is sustained by calcium influx through ion channels, Ca2+ release from intracellular stores and IP3 signalling.

 Combining the power of computational modelling with in vivo studies, you will characterise the signalling factors that control Ca2+ dynamics in the circuit mediating O2 responses.
 You will mechanistically characterise them using genetics, behavioural assays and functional neuronal imaging.
 You will also use chemical kinetic models to simulate time courses of biochemical interactions in various conditions.
 The model will also give us the opportunity to dissect the effects of environmental changes, mutations or other malfunctions on neuronal Ca2+ function.